wordswords/dotfiles/README.md

 This shows a line-by-line git blame on a particular file, e.g. `blameline README.md` showing the origin commit and a snippet of the commit message.
-Very useful for figuring out how a file was put together.
+Very useful for finding how the contents of a file was created.

 ### `git logline`